-The ideal length for a system will depend on other engine upgrades, but typically a longer system will produce more torque and mid-range power, whereas a shorter system will move the peak torque and power figure further up the rev range.
-What people tend to find when they fit systems that are too short for their application is that the peak torque and power figures have moved so far up the rev range the engine simply cannot reach them.
+The ideal length for a system will depend on other engine upgrades.
+Typically, a longer system will produce more torque and mid-range power.
+On the other hand, a shorter system will move the peak torque and power further up the rev range.

-The available space in the engine bay will also play a part in the length of inlet tract used, but in general opt for the longest system you can get away with.
+The available space in the engine bay will also play a part in the length of inlet tract used.
+In general, opt for the longest system you can get away with.
 To give you an example Simon explains:

-“As a guide, if we had an inlet tract (centre of valve head to face of trumpet) of 350mm, that would be the optimum for an engine revving to 9000rpm.
-It’s directly proportionate too, so if we had an inlet tract of 175mm (half the distance) that would be ideal for an engine revving to 18,000rpm (twice the revs).”
+“As a guide, if we had an inlet tract (center of valve head to face of trumpet) of 350mm, that would be the optimum for an engine revving to 9000rpm.
+It’s directly proportionate too.
+So, if we had an inlet tract of 175mm (half the distance) that would be ideal for an engine revving to 18,000rpm (twice the revs).”

-The length of the inlet tract can be adjusted not only by the physical size of the throttle body itself, but also by using different length trumpets and manifolds, and also if necessary by the use of space plates too.
+The length of the inlet tract can be adjusted not only by the physical size of the throttle body itself, but also by using different length trumpets and manifolds.
+Also, if necessary, by the use of space plates too.

 There are two types of throttle body: tapered and parallel.
 Parallel are self-explanatory and both sides of the butterfly are the same size.
 Tapered bodies are tapered.
 The engine side of the body has a smaller diameter than the trumpet side.